EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 #. multi-color measurements with constant laser excitation for a fixed number of frames

 *ALEX excitation* |br|
-In the case of ALEX excitation load the data files after mapping the channels, as described in detail in the :doc:`example` section.
+In the case of ALEX excitation, load the data files after mapping the channels, as described in detail in the :doc:`example` section.
 Select one *.tif-file* or multiple files via :code:`> File > Load Image Data > Channel 1` and let *Deep-LASI* read the data.

-Next, specify the measurement parameters of the ALEX experiment (:numref:`doc_measurement_parameters`), such as the inter frame time and alternation cycle.
-The inter frame time should include the exposure time and frame transfer time, e.g., when measuring a frame transfer time of 2.2 ms for and exposure time of 50 ms by the emCCD camera, the total inter-frame time amounts to 52.2 ms.
+Next, specify the measurement parameters of the ALEX experiment (:numref:`doc_measurement_parameters`), such as the inter-frame time and alternation cycle.
+The inter-frame time should include the exposure time and frame transfer time, e.g., when measuring a frame transfer time of 2.2 ms and exposure time of 50 ms by the emCCD camera, the total inter-frame time amounts to 52.2 ms.

 .. figure:: ./../figures/documents/Fig_12_Measurement_Parameters.png
    :width: 500